chazzly/knife-verschart/README.md

 =====
 1. Denote (perhaps with color) that a particular verison does not exist.
 2. Denote (perhaps with color) constraints where no cookbook version exists to match the constraint.
+3. Sort cookbook list - this broke when switching away from the cookbook_latest call.
+4. bombs, if version of constraint doesn't exist on server